 Think about what you’ll do when passing through security.
 Decide if your family will eat before leaving for the airport or if you will grab something when you arrive.
 Take turns walking around to wear your little one out before getting on the plane.
 Pack the essentials where they can be easily accessed.
 Having a plan takes away some of the mental stress and allows you to be prepared for anything that may come your way.

-After the age of two federal regulations require that all children have their own seat in-flight.
+After the age of 2, federal regulations require that all children have their own seat in-flight.
 While car seats are not required, they are highly recommended by the FAA.
-If you plan on renting a car when you get to your destination a car seat stroller can convert your child seat into a stroller to help you breeze through the airport.
+If you plan on renting a car when you get to your destination, a car seat stroller can convert your child seat into a stroller to help you breeze through the airport.
 Remember that most airlines’ seats are less than 16 inches wide, so an inexpensive car seat made to FAA regulations may be a good option if you plan on flying often.
 You may also want to consider the CARES safety harness—we use this and absolutely love it!

 3. Take advantage of help

 When your airline calls for early boarding, take advantage of the extra time.
-The airport has family bathrooms or a nursing station?
+Does the airport have family bathrooms or a nursing station?
 Use them!
 Call ahead to get a crib assembled and ready in your hotel room.
 Take advantage of any help you can find and don’t feel bad about it.

 Research before you go!
-For example, Chicago’s O’Hare Airport has a play area in terminal two, many mothers’ rooms and family bathrooms.
-The Atlanta airport features five Mamava nursing pods and you can locate them via a handy app that works at airports across the country.
-Detroit, a large Northwest Airlines hub, sports seven—count ’em—seven play areas.
+For example, Chicago’s O’Hare International Airport has a play area in terminal two, plus many mothers’ rooms and family bathrooms.
+The Atlanta airport features several Mamava nursing pods and you can locate them via a handy app that works at airports across the country.
+Detroit, a large Delta Airlines hub, sports seven—count ’em—seven play areas.
 Got a long layover in LA?
-Enjoy free admission at The Flight Path Learning Center of Southern California to keep your littles entertained.
+Enjoy free admission at The Flight Path Learning Center of Southern California to keep your littles entertained before your flight.
 Entertainment is just a Google search away—be prepared and look before you go.